Corrections Agent Career Promotional Process

 (1) The applicant must have met agency job-related training requirements during each of the two years preceding the application start date of the application year.

-2. Application Process – When the Corrections Agent Career promotional process is open for application and the applicant meets the requirements outlined in this instruction, the applicant must provide a cover letter requesting consideration for promotion to Corrections Agent Career and attach the appropriate documentation, including:
+When the corrections agent, career promotional process is open for application, and the applicant meets the requirements outlined in this instruction, the applicant must provide a cover letter requesting consideration for promotion to corrections agent, career, and attach the appropriate documentation, including:

 a) Performance evaluations